Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 A player can report an input into the debate for being too low-effort.
 If a moderator considers the input to be trolling, not comprehensively written or not containing sound argument(s), the moderator shall remove rebuttal or statement in question and notify the author that so has been done.
 If not, the report is dropped and the concerned players are notified

-- **Rule 16: Using balloons**
-You may consume (gain -1) balloon.
-If you do, move to the first position in the "Next" section of the turn order listed in #turns.
-Consuming balloons in such a fashion can be done by pinging a @Moderator in the #nomic-discussion channel, and specifically requesting to consume a balloon to "move to the top of the turns order".
-You cannot have a negative value of balloons.
-EDIT: If a person takes 3 turns without a turn of another person between those turns then their next turn will be skipped.

 - **Rule 17: Economy**
 All players who have a negative amount of points immediately have 100 points when this proposal passes.